karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

-When updated: 2025-08-29 (UTC) — fix tests/docs build (remove unused ts-expect-error; add package.json in discover test); pruned Completed and refreshed Next up.
+When updated: 2025-08-30 (UTC) — add “Dependency Bug Report” system section; elevate fence hygiene (quick how‑to + checklist gate); trim bootloader to loader‑only.

 Next up (high value)
 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->

 - Long‑file monitoring and decomposition (Phase 3)